-Notable highlights in the last reporting period include the completion of the largest single energy savings project at UCSF and the first large-scale energy upgrade project at UCSF Medical Center.
-In a ceremony at UCSF on February 19, 2013, PG&E (Pacific Gas & Electric Company) presented UCSF with a check for \$846,000.
-Events like this one are becoming increasingly common across UC, as grant-based incentives are paid out for completed projects that also result in significantly lower energy bills.
+Notable highlights in the last reporting period include the completion of the largest single energy savings project at the San Francisco campus and the first large-scale energy upgrade project at UCSF Medical Center.
+In a ceremony in February 2013, Pacific Gas & Electric Company presented the San Francisco campus with a check for \$846,000.
+Events like this one are becoming increasingly common across UC, as grant-based incentives are paid out for completed projects that also result in lower energy bills.